 Read more about email footer design you may in the article from our blog.
 Don’t hesitate to share it with your friends and colleagues if you like it!

 If your email message weighs a lot you don’t have any guarantees that it will be displayed in a full size especially in such email clients as Gmail and Yahoo!
 Mail.
 Both Gmail and Yahoo Mail scale down email size if it increases these values:

 All other email clients don’t scale down the message you send.
 Often 100kb limit is too small and not enough for making an email template which shows all the product or topic preferences.

 The email size often depends on email editor you use.
 Usually, there is an extra code that will be automatically added while creating an email template.
 You may delete this code manually and reduce the email size greatly as a consequence or just choose the editor which does do that.
-The Stripo is one of them, check this out creating any template you need or want.
+Stripo is one of them, check this out creating any template you need or want.

-We have analysed the width and height of an email template in general and each separate element particularly.
+We have analyzed the width and height of an email template in general and each separate element particularly.
 600px width is not only safe and reliable in use with a 100% correct presentation through all devices and email clients but also it is the most familiar for users.

 The height depends on the content length but should not exceed 200px height in the best case.
 The more images you adopt, the more crucial is to use image compressor.
-Sometimes you need email HTML to be optimised too.
+Sometimes you need email HTML to be optimized too.

 There are no exact rules that will dictate you the email elements dimensions so you may experiment with forms and sizes but don’t make the template too uncommon and weird for users.
-Just fulfil your creativity in images you pick up and text you write.
+Just fulfill your creativity in images you pick up and text you write.
 We wish you best of luck in email creation process, by the way, you may start creating your own unique email template just right now using Stripo email editor.